live627/smf-api-docs-test/other/smcfunc.md

 `$smcFunc['substr']()` produces a string that visually appears to be the specified length to a human reader.
 The real string length will be greater if the string contains any entities.

 In contrast, `$smcFunc['truncate']()` produces a string whose real length will be equal to or less than the specified value.
 If the string contains any entities, it will visually appear to a human reader to be shorter than the specified length.

-So if you are trying to ensure that the string fits into a database field, the real string length is the one that matters.
-Therefore, `$smcFunc['truncate']()` is the function you want.
+This is great for when trying to ensure that the string fits into a database field that has a byte limit.